-Bikini Atoll, 24 July 1946, Test Baker minus 1.
-The mood was tense as all personnel assembled at Bikini – military, scientists, media, political, and world leaders – were focused on getting ready for tomorrow’s Test Baker … the underwater explosion that was expected to be a bigger blast and cause more damage than the aerial explosion of Test Able.
+Bikini Atoll, 24 July 1946, Test Baker minus 1 – The mood was tense as all personnel assembled at Bikini – military, scientists, media, political, and world leaders – were focused on getting ready for tomorrow’s Test Baker.
+The underwater explosion was expected to be a bigger blast and cause more damage than the aerial explosion of Test Able on 1 July.
 By day’s end, all target vessels were moored into position and all support ships began to stand out one by one.
-Baker would be an early morning blast and sleep was hard to come by the night before … no one knew what to expect the next day.
+Baker would be an early morning blast and sleep was hard to come by the night before … no one knew what to expect.

 (Excerpted from Operation Crossroads – Lest We Forget! by William L. McGee.)